dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./readme_assets/dailytally.webp "BurauenBiblio Homepage")

 By scanning each book’s barcode—either with a scanner or manual entry—the system **automatically logs usage data** without the need for paper-based tallies.
-The tallied books per day also has its graph/chart with JSON export feature.
+The tallied books per day also has its own graph with JSON export feature.

 These analytics provide valuable insights into **reading trends**, **student preferences**, and **subject demand**.
 They support **data-driven collection development** while helping libraries move toward a **paperless, more efficient workflow**.